Connect with us

 Credit-AP/Joker Mag

 The National Football League commands the largest broadcast viewership in all of sports.
-The phrase “any given Sunday” speaks to the parity within the league.
+The phrase “any given Sunday” speaks to the parity in the league.

 On the gridiron, the underdogs always have a chance.